kowaalczyk/reformer-tts/README.md

 # Leave blank:
 # - Default output format
 ```

 *NOTE: if you only need read acces (for reproduction), all you need is to specify the region*

+2. Get all of the data - this step needs to be repeated:
-**Steps 1-3 are performed only once, steps 4+ should be performed every time you start working after a break**
+    - every time you start working after a break

-4. Get all of the data
+    - after every git pull
+    - after checking out another git branch
 ```shell
 dvc pull
 ```